yugr/rust-slides/features/method.md

     * add it to relevant feature file in [features/](features)
     * (create new file if necessary)
   - mark very high quality/influential posts in dedicated section in [gems.md](materials/gems.md)
-    * e.g. with useful methodology, additional suggestions, good explanation of some subject, etc.
+    * e.g. with useful methodology, important ideas, good explanation of some subject, etc.
+    * such posts MUST be read by all team members

 # Research